Ibuprofen Kills More Than Pain, So What Is The Alternative?

 Pain and unhealthy levels of inflammation are fast becoming default bodily states in the industrialized world.
 While in most cases we can adjust the underlying pro-inflammatory conditions by altering our diet, and reducing stress and environmental chemical exposures, these approaches take time, discipline and energy, and sometimes we just want the pain to stop now.
-In those, often compulsive moments, we find ourselves popping an over-the-counter pill to kill the pain.
+In those often compulsive moments we find ourselves popping an over-the-counter pill to kill the pain.

 The problem with this approach is that, if we do it often enough, we may kill ourselves along with the pain...

-Take ibuprofen as an example.
-This petrochemical-derivative has been linked to significantly increased risk of heart attack and increased cardiac and all-cause mortality (when combined with aspirin), with over two dozen serious adverse health effects, including:
+Ibuprofen really is a perfect example of this.
+As mentioned above, this petrochemical-derivative has been linked to significantly increased risk of heart attack and increased cardiac and all-cause mortality (when combined with aspirin), with over two dozen serious adverse health effects, including:

 1. Anemia[1]